matheuspoleza/chat-project/README.md

 **- Custom hooks:** I created custom hooks to abstract data fetching.
 The idea's to hide the logic of how to get this data from the screens/components.

 **- Tests:** I couldn't make time to test everything, so I covered more integrations tests inside the screens.
 With integrations tests like this, we can cover more behaviors.

+**Build**: I deployed the /build folder to surge.sh to make sure it was working https://impossible-giraffe.surge.sh/